hboetes/sshd_blacklist/README.md

   cd /etc/sshd_blacklist
 ```

-We don't want to lock out ourselves so inspect the whitelist file:
+We don't want to lock out ourselves, so inspect the whitelist file:
 ```
   cat whitelist
 ```